uclagiving/uclafund-site/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 >I love being able to drill down into the analytics via the reporting feature.
 I have the PRO version and it makes a big difference what you can analyze.
 I'm glad that I can integrate with Pretty Links too!<br>
 >Kim Beasley - MonsterInsights user

-= Google Analytics Enhanced Ecommerce Tracking Made Easy =
+= Google Analytics Ecommerce Tracking Made Easy =

 Google Analytics Enhanced Ecommerce tracking is a powerful feature that lets you track user behavior across your <a href="https://www.wpbeginner.com/wp-tutorials/how-to-start-an-online-store/" rel="friend">online store</a> starting from product views to checkout page to thank you page and beyond.